Money

 Multiply the original price by the discount percent expressed as a decimal.
 A 25% discount on $80 is 80 × 0.25 = $20 in savings, leaving $60 as the sale price.

-In most U.S. jurisdictions tax is applied after the discount, on the actual amount paid.
-This calculator follows that order: sale price first, then tax.
-If your locale taxes the original price, compute the tax separately on the original amount.
+In most U.S. jurisdictions, sales tax is applied after the discount, on the actual sale price paid.
+This calculator follows that order: sale price first, then tax on the discounted amount.